-Massillon Memory is a gateway to selected resources available in the Local History Collection at the Massillon Public Library.
-It includes: the Ohio Obituary Index, the Rotch-Wales Papers and the Massillon Business and Industry Database.
+A gateway to selected resources available in the Local History Collection at the Massillon Public Library.
+Includes: the Ohio Obituary Index, the Rotch-Wales Papers and the Massillon Business and Industry Database.
 (Past and present businesses found in city directories and the library’s newspaper clipping file have been gathered into this database which can be searched by business name, type of product, date, or by person affiliated with the business.)

-Ohio Obituary Index is an index of over 3,500,000 obituaries, death & marriage notices & other sources from Ohio from the 1810s to the present day.
+An index to 2,200,000 obituaries, death & marriage notices & other sources from Ohio from the 1810s to the present day.